saritasa-nest/saritasa-dotnet-tools/docs/messages/repositories.rst

         var inMemoryMessageRepository = new InMemoryMessageRepository();
         QueryPipeline.AppendMiddlewares(new RepositoryMiddleware(inMemoryMessageRepository));

 You can also set ``RepositoryMessagesFilter`` to filter what messages to store.
+Repository middleware's name is the type name of repository type.
+For example if you use ``InMemoryMessageRepository`` the name of ``RepositoryMiddleware`` will be ``InMemoryMessageRepository`` as well.

 Repositories
 ------------